 As procurement teams are working on meeting their company's ESG goals, OMNIA Partners supplier, GRMS, offers helpful solutions in supplier risk management, such as identifying environmental risks in suppliers, whether suppliers have any involvement in social programs identified on governmental watchlists, and ensuring their suppliers are in regulatory compliance.
 Companies focused on reducing their health, safety, and environment (HSE) risk can also partner with GRMS to manage their HSE, which includes sustainability.

 These are just a couple examples illustrating how the right GPO can connect procurement to a variety of suppliers with opportunities for both sustainability solutions and savings.

-Stay tuned for part two of our three-part series on achieving your organization's sustainability goals with the help of a GPO.
+Click the links below for parts two and three of our three-part series on achieving your organization's sustainability goals with the help of a GPO.

 Read part two here: The Powerful Partner for Sustainable Procurement Leaders

 Read part three here: Futureproof Your Organization with Sustainable Procurement